 Accessibility auditor - acknowledgements

-An acknowledgement can be used to manually mark an issue to be ignored.
+An acknowledgment can be used to manually mark an issue to be ignored.
 Many of the WCAG checks are not black and white and will only be an error in certain circumstances that cannot be determined by a computer.

-This means that a number of checks will be marked as needs review - because a manual review is required to determine if the issue is actually a failure.
+This means that a number of checks will be marked as needs review - because manual review is required to determine if the issue is actually a failure.

-Acknowledgement type: choose to ignore the failure (because perhaps you have mitigated the failure in another way) or pass the failure (because the failure is only in certain circumstances and you have verified that it’s actually a pass).
+Acknowledgment type: choose to ignore the failure (because perhaps you have mitigated the failure in another way) or pass the failure (because the failure is only in certain circumstances and you have verified that it’s actually a pass).